Refutation of the

 Therefore proposition N3 is false.
 There are no necessary, finite

-on theism, since it simultaneously allows the possibility of
+on theism, since N3 denies the possibility of

 being , there is no possible accommodation for God to be a necessary

-being of any sort, either finite or infinite (that is, limited
+being of any sort other than a feeble necessary being (that is, limited

 - A finite being cannot do all and any thing, or exist

-everywhere or exist eternally [definition of finite being]
+everywhere or exist eternally but it can do some things [definition of finite being]

 - A contingent being will have begun to exist and will cease